 Sampling is the process of gaining information about a population from a portion of that population called a sample.
 A key goal of sampling design is to specify the sample size (number of samples) and sampling locations that will provide reliable information for a specific objective (called the Sampling Goal) at the least cost.
-VSP does these required calculations for sample size and sample location and outputs a sampling design that can be displayed in multiple formats.
-VSP does not address sample types to take, sample collection methods, or sample results.
-It does address the trade-off between repeated analytical measurements on a single sample to reduce overall sample result variability (MQOs) and provides a sensitivity table for comparing analytical methods of varying accuracy and cost.
+VSP does the required calculations for sample size and sample location and outputs a sampling design that can be displayed in multiple formats.
+VSP does not address sample collection methods.
+It assumes the sample support (amount of material in the sample) is sufficient and the sample is representative of the population.
+A few designs in VSP assume the sample is taken across an entire grid (say a 10 x 10 cm swipe), but most designs assume the sample is a point sample taken at an X,Y coordinate location, and has sufficient volume for measurement and testing.
+VSP addresses the trade-off between repeated analytical measurements on a single sample to reduce overall sample result variability (MQOs) and provides a sensitivity table for comparing analytical methods of varying accuracy and cost.